 At Columbia Academy, we truly believe that experience is the best teacher.
 Every year, students have the opportunity to learn more through field trips and travel opportunities.
 From Paris, France to the James K. Polk home in downtown Columbia, students from Jr. K through the 12th grade take to the road to enhance their academic experience.

 During the school year, high school environmental science classes visit Big Bigby Creek and the wastewater treatment plant in Columbia.
 The locations provide the students hands-on lessons in stream ecology as they catch and identify macro invertebrates, discuss water pollution and perform water quality tests.

 Our younger students enjoy places such as: Nashville’s Adventure Science Center, the Nashville Zoo, the Nashville Children’s Theatre, and the Tennessee Performing Arts Center.
-Every year, the fifth graders make the trek down to Huntsville, AL to explore the U.S. Space and Rocket Center while the sixth graders enjoy a three-day trip to rotating locations such as Cincinnati and Ohio.
+Every year, the fifth graders make the trek down to Huntsville, AL to explore the U.S. Space and Rocket Center.
 The eighth graders visits our nation’s capital in Washington D.C and High School students travel farther distances with annual high school trips to New York City, Chicago and bi-annual international trips.